OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Action.Azure.DeploymentLabel`

-If set, the custom deployment label will be used for the Azure cloud service deployment. **Introduced in Calamari version 3.4.1.**.
+If set, the custom deployment label will be used for the Azure cloud service deployment.

 Example: my custom label for build 3.x.x